This post was originally published on A Globe Well Travelled in 2021. The content has been revised and updated with fresh information.

-Queenstown is one of my favourite places to visit for a winter ski trip.
+Queenstown is one of my favourite destinations for a winter ski trip.

 The mountains in Queenstown follow the Southern Hemisphere ski season with snow covering the peaks from June to October.
 While the ski fields are definitely not as big as some of the Australian ones, the biggest drawcard for a Queenstown ski trip is that you can stay in the centre of town where there is cheaper accommodation, bars and restaurants galore, and a choice of alpine areas that you can hop between pretty easily for variety in your ski days.

-If you’ve never been skiing in New Zealand, I would highly recommend planning a ski trip to Queenstown.
+I would highly recommend adding Queenstown to your New Zealand itinerary, especially if you’re into snow sports.
 It’s an amazing winter destination that has something for everyone, whether it’s your first-time attempting to slide down a mountainside or you’ve been doing it for years.
 Here’s all my tips for hitting the slopes in NZ on a Queenstown ski trip!

 Which ski fields are near Queenstown?: